Fire and rescue services

 They're likely to occur:

-Demonstrations also occur in regional centres, including:
+Demonstrations and protests also occur in regional centres, including:

 They can also happen on the major highways between these towns.